Hurricane Henri: New York

 Record-breaking rainfall of 1.94 in fell in just one hour in Central Park, the then-wettest hour on record for New York City.
 A concert which was to be held in Central Park was postponed that same night due to lightning and harsh weather.
 On Roosevelt Island, the Four Freedoms State Park closed due to the inclement weather.
 A Major League Baseball game between the New York Yankees and Minneapolis Twins was also postponed.
 A Major League Soccer game between the New York Red Bulls and New York City FC was also postponed after a two and a half hour delay.
 The hourly rainfall record was the wettest in 150 years, and Brooklyn drivers abandoned their cars after waist-deep flooding inundated their vehicles.
 4.45 in in total fell during August 21, the highest total in a day for the city (since 2014), while the 7.01 in total was the highest since Irene in 2011.

 Great Gull Island clocked in a 72 mph wind gust.
 Tuxedo Park collected 5 in, Henricks collected 6 in, and Nyack allocated 3.6 in.
 Parts of Staten Island had slightly more than 4 in of rainfall.
 Power outages decreased greatly on August 23, with 71 outages in Ulster County and 9 in Dutchess County.
 101 of Central Hudson Gas & Electric Corp's more than 300,000 customers were without power that day.
 In total, a few thousand people had lost power at several points during August 21 and 22.
 Officials reported no flooded roads in Dutchess, though there were some fallen trees.
 Ulster had no reported major floods.
 Bronx River Parkway was closed for two days, where crews scraped off 4 in of mud.
 Saw Mill River Parkway was closed for two days as well.

 Henri's rainfall, along with New York's 3rd wettest July, made 2021 the second-wettest summer ever in New York City; with 23.36 in in total (on August 23).
-Nearly 2 months of rain fell in a day and a half in Central Park.
+Nearly 2 months's worth of rain fell in a day and a half in Central Park.
 The city's storm-sewer system, which can only handle about 3.8 e9USgal daily, had over 42 e9USgal fall into it from Henri from August 21–22.
-Videos taken in the subway system showed rain pouring down, however, these led to a few disruptions in service.
+Videos taken in the subway system showed rain pouring down, these led to a few disruptions in service.